-The environmental impact rating is a measure of this home's impact on the environment in terms of Carbon Dioxide (CO2) emissions.
+The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO_2) emissions.
 The higher the rating the less impact it has on the environment.

 Estimated energy use, carbon dioxide (CO2) emissions and fuel costs of this home